UnknownNPC/telegram-media-extractor-bot/README.md

     - GIFs (stored as MP4 in both Twitter and Telegram)
 - **Platform Integration:** Twitter (media URLs are provided to the bot)

-__Please check tests to understand what type of URLs work at current moment__
+__Please check tests to understand what type of URLs work at the current moment__

 ### Planned Improvements: